KaliRani/connecteddreamsC-support/README.md

 - curation and keepsake formation, and
 - device activation via Bluetooth or Http depending on user preference.
 Matter connectivity coming with future releases.

 The app runs entirely on-device and does not transmit personal data.
-The app uses Bluetooth to activate or communicate with nearby Bluetooth-enabled devices, such as audio or light accessories, when alarms are triggered.
+The app uses Bluetooth to activate or communicate with nearby Bluetooth-enabled devices, such as audio or light accessories, as part of user-configured routines.
 Users may also connect other Bluetooth devices for wellness or health-related tracking.
 We do not collect, store, or transmit personal data.

 Support Contact